 Combined with the elemental benefits offered by some Sorcerer archetypes, this can allow you to make the ultimate hellfire-wielding underworld badass.

 An unconventional choice that lacks any sort of Cha boost, the mountain dwarf will slightly lag behind other Sorcerers in terms of attack chance and save DC until they can max out their Cha at twelfth level.

 However, for some characters, all of this is justified for dwarven armour training.
 This race feature allows you to use medium armour.
 In previous editions, putting on armour hampered spellcasting, but in 5e the prohibition is only against wearing armour that you’re not proficient with.

 The bonus to Con is the icing on the surprisingly-hard-to-kill Sorcerer cake, increasing your hit points, and making it easier to maintain concentration spells.
 The Mountain Dwarf Sorcerer trades a little offensive magical power for a lot of defence.

-The +2 Cha makes all of your spellcasting better – but the real attraction to this race (to be found in Eberron – Rising from the Last War and Monsters of the Multiverse) is the shape changer power.
+The +2 Charisma makes all of your spellcasting better – but the real attraction of the Changeling race (found in Eberron – Rising from the Last War and Monsters of the Multiverse) is the shape changer power.
 Boasting a high Cha, infinite shapeshifting that isn’t detectable as magic, Deception as a class skill, access to illusions, and the ability to cast spells undetected, the potential for shenanigans is enormous.